MoniqueHercules/Phase-2-Project/README.md

 ***Coefficients***
 - The target price per a sqft living is $115.

 - Through out the various levels of a home two story homes degraded the price of a home by 14,000.
-While 2.5 story homes increase the price by 66,000.Lofts being the ideal by bringing up the price to 74,000.
+While 2.5 story homes increase the price by 66,000.Lofts being the ideal by bringing up the price by 74,000.

 - The condition of the home influence the price greatly.With the condition of fair bringing down the home value by 35,000 while the condition status of good increases the home value by 22,000.
 The ideal condition status for homes value is very good increasing the price by 65,000.